Novgorod Land: Time of Troubles. Swedish occupation

-The Lyapunov government sent the governor Vasily Buturlin to Novgorod.
+By that time an anti-Polish militia and provisional government were formed by Prokopy Lyapunov and others.
+Lyapunov sent Vasily Buturlin as a governor to Novgorod.
 Buturlin, arriving in Novgorod, began to behave differently: immediately began negotiations with De la Gardie, offering the Russian crown to one of the sons of King Charles IX.
 Negotiations began that dragged on, but meanwhile, Buturlin and Odoevsky got into a feud: Buturlin did not allow cautious Odoevsky to take measures to protect the city.
 Buturlin allowed De la Gardie to cross the Volkhov and approach the suburban Kolmovsky monastery under the pretext of negotiations, and even allowed Novgorod merchants to supply the Swedes with supplies.

 The Swedes realized that it seemed to them a very convenient opportunity to seize Novgorod, and on July 8 they had an attack that was only repealed because the Novgorodians had time to burn the posads surrounding Novgorod.
 However, the Novgorodians did not last long in the siege: on the night of July 16, the Swedes managed to break into Novgorod.
 The resistance was weak, since all the military men were under the command of Buturlin, who retired from the city after a short battle and having robbing Novgorod merchants.
 Odoevsky and Metropolitan Isidore locked themselves in the Kremlin but with no military supplies or men at their disposal they had to enter into negotiations with De la Gardie.
 An agreement was concluded under which Novgorodians recognized the Swedish king as their patron, and De la Gardie was admitted to the Kremlin.

 By the middle of 1612 the Swedes occupied all of Novgorod Land, except for Pskov and Gdov.
 After an unsuccessful attempt to take Pskov the Swedes ceased hostilities.